Elizabeth Gore

 co-founder and president of Hello Alice, and Former Entrepreneur-in-Residence, Dell Technologies

-In addition to her professional accomplishments, Elizabeth is a world champion equestrian, a sprint triathlete, and has climbed Mt.
+Outside of the boardroom, Elizabeth is a world champion equestrian, a sprint triathlete, and has climbed Mt.
 Kilimanjaro to raise awareness on behalf of the UN.
-She serves on the board of The Global Entrepreneurship Network, which operates a platform of projects and programs in 180+ countries.
+Elizabeth serves on the board of The Global Entrepreneurship Network which operates a platform of programs in 180+ countries, and is a board member of Bunker Labs for US Veterans.
+Elizabeth is a graduate from Texas A&M University with an undergrad and masters.
+Elizabeth loves to fish almost as much as her two children.

 Elizabeth Gore on Embracing the triple bottom line